top of page

 1949 - The first Pathfinder Staff Training Camp was held at Camp Wawona by Henry T. Bergh, Youth Director of the Central California Conference.

-- Henry Bergh writes Pathfinder song.
+- Henry Bergh writes the Pathfinder song.

 1950 - General Conference authorizes JMV Pathfinder clubs for the World Field.